 - What conclusions can you draw about the poet from the things she has described?

-Get a copy of the worksheet for students to gather ideas for the poem.
+Get a copy of the worksheet for students to gather ideas for the poem by entering your name and email in the form below.

 Following a brainstorm and before giving students time to write theirs, invite students to study the poem, noticing where Lyon writes “I’m from…”, “from…” and uses lines to further describe some aspect of her childhood.